developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/guide/ec30_programming/index.md

 `PLEASE CHECK AND CONFIRM THE FOLLOWING:`

-Since the EC30 clearly falls to the category of small-screen devices, a migrated app will fail to launch if its “smallScreens” attribute is to "false" in its Android manifest file.
-To prevent this issue in the migrated app, check that the property is set to "true" in the manifest:
+The EC30 falls to the category of small-screen devices, and a migrated app will fail to launch if the “smallScreens” attribute in its Android manifest file is to "false."
+To prevent this issue in the migrated app, the smallScreens attribute must be "true" in the app's manifest:

     <supports-screens
                       android:resizeable=["true"| "false"]